datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 `@script`
-Our data is stored in tables, which comprise of columns and rows, like a spreadsheet, which gives a sense of order.
+Our data is stored in tables, comprising of columns and rows, like a spreadsheet.

+This gives a sense of order.

-But,depending on how the data is entered, and how the table is designed, we can't guarantee our SELECT statements will always return data in a given order.
+But,depending on how the data is entered, and how the table is designed, we can't guarantee data will always be returned in a given order.

-That's because we are actually returning data in sets.
+That's because our queries return data that exists in sets.
 Sets have no default order.

 So, if we want results in a specific order, we must use ORDER BY.